via pip

-Command-line tool that provides practical usage examples for common CLI utilities like find, tar, and grep.
+Command-line tool that provides practical usage examples for Unix commands as an alternative to man pages

 # via pip